Johhed15/Football/README.md

 Welcome to Football Viz and Modelling!
 This repository contains functions for visualizing football data and in the future also for clustering and predictions!

-# Currently working on a clustering function that test which methods cluster your data the best.
+# Currently working on a clustering function that test which methods that cluster your data the best.
 And a function which print spider(radar) plots for a chosen player and it's n closest neighbours.

 # Function Overview